zoushipeng/goahead/doc/paks/exp-js/README.md

 ## minify-js

 The minify-js service optimizes script files by minifying to remove white-space, managle names and otherwise compress the scripts.
 By default, the script files use a '.js' extension, but will use a '.min.js' extension if the 'dotmin' option is enabled.

+## extract-js

+To support using Content Security Policy headers, the extract-js service extracts inline scripts into external Javascript files.
+It will extract incline \<script> tags and onclick attributes into a per-page external script file.
+If the **extract** attribute is set to a filename, then all the scripts will be placed in that file.

 ## Example